Beginner’s Guide To G-Shock

 If you are shopping for your first Casio G-Shock watch or a gift for someone special we hope you find a watch that will be loved the way many G-Shocks are loved so intensely by their owners.
 There really are no bad G-Shock models and hopefully you can find one that fits your style and has the features you want.
 For more recommendations see all of our G-Shock buying guides.
-For more information about the entire G-Shock lineup see the Beginner’s Guide To G-Shock Watches below.
+For more information about the entire G-Shock lineup please continue reading the Beginner’s Guide To G-Shock Watches below.

 The Beginner’s Guide To G-Shock Watches